Joe Veleno: International play

 Internationally, Veleno first represented Hockey Canada as part of team Canada Black at the 2015 World U-17 Hockey Challenge where his team ultimately finished in last place.
 Returning again the following year, he would be forced to withdraw from tournament play due to injury.

 In 2016 and 2017, Veleno was named to the national under-18 team for the annual Ivan Hlinka Memorial Tournament, capturing a gold medal at the latter iteration.
 He then served as an alternate captain for the national under-18 team at the IIHF World U18 Championships in April 2018.

 After failing to secure a podium finish with the national junior team at the 2019 World Junior Ice Hockey Championships, Veleno would play an integral role in his country's gold medal win in 2020.

 In May 2023, he made his national senior team debut at the IIHF World Championship.
 During a preliminary round match against Switzerland, Veleno stamped on the calf of opposing forward Nino Niederreiter with his skate blade amidst a puck battle.
 Although not initially assessed a penalty by game officials, he would be subject to a disciplinary hearing resulting in a five-game suspension.

 Personal life

 Born in Kirkland, Quebec, Veleno is of Italian descent.
 His favourite team growing up was the Washington Capitals while his favourite player was Alexander Ovechkin.
 In addition to hockey, Veleno also played soccer and lacrosse as a child.
-A multilingual, he is fluent in English, French, and Italian.
+He is fluent in English, French, and Italian.